google/peripheral-customization-pwa/docs/lib-devices-devices.md

 ## \<device>-constants.ts

-This is where general device constants will be stored, like DPI levels, possible input mapping and so on.
+This is where general device constants will be stored, like CPI levels, possible input mapping and so on.
 This generally where the `types` and `enums` from `src/lib/ts/devices/components` will be used in the backend.

 ## \<device>-handlers.ts